meyermeyer/cat-recommender/README.md

   fastai
   surprise

-Thanks to https://towardsdatascience.com for some great tutorials!
+Thanks to https://towardsdatascience.com for the tutorials and MovieLens for the sample dataset.